abdulrahimiqbal/RoluATM/DEPLOYMENT_SETUP.md

 # 🚀 RoluATM Deployment Setup Guide

 ## Overview
-This guide sets up automatic deployment from GitHub to Vercel for both the kiosk and mini apps.
+This guide sets up automatic deployment from GitHub to Vercel for both the kiosk and mini apps, completely independent of your local development environment.

 ## Prerequisites
 - ✅ GitHub CLI installed and authenticated
 - ✅ Vercel account
 - ✅ Local repository with all changes committed
+- ✅ Your Pi's public IP address or domain name

 ## 🔧 GitHub Repository Setup